jay0lee/chrome-bisect/README.md

       * Can you tell which exact change in the list caused the bad behavior?
       * Why was that change made?
       * What might you need to do to fix your site?

+# Known Limitations
+As mentioned above, Chrome Bisect has a few limitations that you should be aware of:
+* Chrome Bisect downloads public Chromium browser binaries to test with, these open-source public builds do not contain everythng the official Chrome browser contains and may not be good for testing issues related to:
+     * The PDF Viewer
+     * Adobe Flash Player
+     * Widevine DRM
+* Currently the tool does not not support Chrome OS.
+If you have an issue on Chrome OS try reproducing it in Chrome browser on Windows, Mac or Linux and see if you can utilize the tool there.